Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-3.md

 Due to my lack of experience with this side of Flutter, I went ahead and asked in the Flutter help channel about what the most optimized way of creating a real-time image preview was.

 It was suggested that I look into the Flutter ``Texture`` widget as that would give me the low-level access to get the update speed I was looking for.

+**EDIT: I ended up just leaving off working on this to work on higher priority issues and features**

 ### User Support